-You want to delight this audience, keep them interested and excited about who you are and what you do.
+You want to delight this audience, and keep them interested and excited about who you are and what you do.
 Seeing HUB videos keeps people in touch with you or reconnects them to you, by making them understand more about you.
 Eventually, they will buy your new product, come to your next event and tell your story as brand ambassadors.

 Depending on the type and scale of your organisation, HUB videos can take many forms.
-Large organisations create documentary series, or collaborative projects.
-Smaller organisations can achieve success with behind-the-scenes conversations, exciting case-studies and thought-leadership pieces.
+Large organisations create documentary series or collaborative projects.
+Smaller organisations can achieve success with behind-the-scenes conversations, exciting case studies and thought-leadership pieces.

 HUB films are a great way to take your long-term audience on a much richer journey.
 Watch what MOMA, New York did with their 'At The Museum' series:

 Under 30 to 90 seconds for native video.
 Less than 15 seconds for ads